adeutscher/core-tools/bash/conky/README.md

 | `-d`        | Debug mode.
 Runs `conky` in the foreground instead of the normal behavior of working in the background.                               |
 | `-r`        | Restart.
 Runs `killall` to kill ***all*** `conky` instances before starting this display.
 Beware if running a separate configuration. |

-### Variables
+### Variables (Primary Display)

-Conky uses the following environment variables:
+The main `conky` display uses the following environment variables:

 * Export a different value to `DISPLAY_HOSTNAME` to change the displayed hostname.
 Useful for if you need to temporarily obfuscate your hostname for a screenshot.
-* The `$CONKY_SCREEN` environment variable controls which screen that the display will appear in the bottom-right corner of.
+* The `$CONKY_SCREEN` environment variable controls which screen that the primary `conky` display will appear in the bottom-right corner of.
   * Use `xrandr` to list your connected displays.
 Example values:
     * DVI-0
     * DVI-1